When you go hiking in UK, you’ll be diving into a world abundant with diverse, breathtaking scenery.

 With beautiful lakes, forests, pubs and beautiful hiking trails, the Brecon Beacons National Park has something for everyone!

 The Offa’s Dyke Path in the UK is a 177 mile (285km) long-distance footpath that closely follows the Wales-England border.

 The trail draws walkers from around the world and takes the average walker around 12 days to complete.
 The route crosses many different landscapes, offering scenic views to those who decide to tread it.

 The complete hike can be a little demanding so it might not be recommended for everyone, however, it is certainly one of the most popular hikes in the UK.

 5. Three Cliffs Bay

-If you’re an outdoor lover, the following guides might be helpful for you as well:
+If you’re traveling to the UK, these articles might be helpful for you as well: